 c. natural birth

-Which of the following convey the longest lasting immunity to an infectious agent?
+72. Which of the following conveys the longest-lasting immunity to an infectious agent?

 a.
 Naturally acquired passive immunity